rachsmithcodes/rachsmith.com/src/content/notes/recreating-creative-south-title.md

 ---
 title: Recreating the title effect from creativesouth.com
 slug: recreating-creative-south-title
-added: 2023-04-09 20:35
+added: 2023-04-09T10:35:00.000Z
-updated: 2023-04-09 20:35
+updated: 2023-04-09T10:35:00.000Z
-tags: [development]
+excerpt: >-
-excerpt: "I am just so impressed with the design of the website for Creative South '23.
+  I am just so impressed with the design of the website for Creative South '23.
   What a gorgeous site!
-One neat detail is the mouse-aware \"3D\" effect on the title text.
-I decided to see if I could recreate it."
+One neat detail is the mouse-aware "3D" effect on the title text.
+I decided to see if I could recreate it.
 publish: true
+tags:
+  - development
 ---

 I am just so impressed with the design of [the website for Creative South '23](https://www.creativesouth.com/) .
 What a gorgeous site!
 One neat detail is the mouse-aware "3D" effect on the title text.
 I decided to see if I could recreate it.